slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - civilized war: please the master and positive relationship with servants. if you appear too ambitious they'll bring you down.
 -->

-> *"We catch more flies with honey than vinegar."*
+> *"We catch more flies with honey than vinegar."
+-- Proverb*

 > *"To combat an adversary, become their friend."
 -- Kevin Kelly*